 On the other side there are plenty of Mayl/Chaud stories where Mayl is tired of waiting for Lan to notice her and all she wants is a relationship.
 This also usually happens with crossover characters as well

 Betrayal fics where the government decides Lan and Mega Man are to powerful and try to separate them, imprison them, or delete Mega Man.
+That this was the basis of an arc in the Mega Man NT Warrior manga helps.

 There are plenty of alternatives where Mega Man tells Lan that he is his brother.